OpenGL Driver Monitor is a developer tool that has two purposes. It is:

 Are an OpenGL driver developer who needs to investigate a driver bug

-Are an advanced OpenGL developer or consultant trying to track down a performance issue that you’ve been unable to analyze using Shark and OpenGL Profiler
+Are an advanced OpenGL developer or consultant trying to track down a performance issue that you’ve been unable to analyze using Instruments and OpenGL Profiler

 Organization of This Document